premail/premail/src/example/designs/_default/README.md

   MJML and CSS.
 If there are styles you want to add or change that aren't listed here, your next step should be the Sass files in `theme`.
-- `content`: This directory holds files that will _always_ change in each email -- the title, preview text, header/hero area and main body.
+- `content`: This directory holds files that will _always_ change in each email -- the title, preview text, header/hero area and main body -- and will usually be overridden by the `content` components in emails built with this design.
+  The files here will only be used when a) an email does not define the same file, or b) when building the design itself (i.e. designing the design).
-- `structure`: This directory holds files that may _sometimes_ change in each email -- top and bottom navigation menus, social media links, and the footer area.
+- `structure`: This directory holds files that may _sometimes_ change -- top and bottom navigation menus, social media links, and the footer area.
 Depending on how you prefer to create your designs, you might opt to never change these components in a given design.
+If and when these same files exist in an email, they will be overridden by that email.
+- `dist`: This directory holds the built version of the design.

 ## Theme